SupriyaAdep/app-builder-docs/docs/customization-api/api-reference/components-api.md

 You can override the entire VideoCall screen by pasing in a [React.ComponentType](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78) under the `videoCall` key to the `Components Api Object`

-Use the example code given below showcasing reconstruction of the default video call ui as a guide.
+Use the example code given below showcasing a simple usecase of the api as a guide.

 ```tsx {18-24} gh="https://github.com/AgoraIO-Community/Appbuilder-FPE-Getting-Started/blob/main/customization-api-example/apiexamples/customization/api/video-call.tsx"
 import { customize } from "customization-api";